-Our Eastside Market Review is now available for the third quarter of 2017.
+Our Eastside Market Review is now available for the fourth quarter of 2017.

 You can read the full report online by clicking the image below.

 Every year over 500 brokers from Windermere offices across the Eastside gather to prepare for the new year at the annual Windermere Eastside Kick-Off Event at the Hyatt Regency Bellevue.
 Last week, several speakers shared their insights and advice to prepare our agents to better serve their clients for the 2018 housing market.